This Article will Force You to Question Everything You Know about OCD

 OCD Checking needs our doubt to fuel our fears.
 Without that doubt, it has no power over us.

-Now we know the power of a trained memory why don’t we look at to apply the ‘Look, Lock, Label & Leave’ system to our OCD checking.
+Now we know the power of a trained memory why don’t we look how we apply the ‘Look, Lock, Label & Leave’ system to our OCD checking.

 To be honest the 4L’s system is far easier than traditional memory techniques and processes.